|Excel Thermo Import|

 For a Current User installation, the matlab path modification needs to be done manually.
-The easiest solution is to add a startup.m file to the folder in which Matlab starts.
+The easiest solution is to add a startup.m file to the userpath folder (type userpath in Matlab to see which folder this is).
 In this file, two addpath statements need to appear.
 The first one adds the Matlab CAPE-OPEN Thermo Import installation folder.
 The second one adds the MexW sub-folder for Matlab 7.1 or higher, or the DLL sub-folder for Matlab 7.0 or below.
 The RegisterWithMatlab.exe utility will identify these folders, but will not make the changes.

 Matlab 8.6 (2015b) is the last matlab to support the win32/x86 platform; after this, only x64 is supported for Windows.
 The x64 version of Matlab CAPE-OPEN Thermo Import will support loading x86 thermodynamic servers.
 However, this cannot be done in-process and will come with a performance penalty.

 If you are working with thermodynamic servers that are not (yet) available for x64 windows, perhaps consider keeping a copy of an x86 Matlab installed on your machine, if performance of your application is of importance.